ironbar/prompt_recovery/docs/modeling/Iteration_11_llama_2.md

 [Notebook](https://www.kaggle.com/code/ironbar/llama-13b-prompt-predict-fork?scriptVersionId=171288400)

-I get the same 0.62 score as with Mistral and Mixtral, so it seems that the model is not relevant?
+I get the same 0.62 score as with Mistral and Mixtral, maybe the model is not relevant...

 ### Fine-tune Llama